 You can be the most well-respected figure in literature, politics or arts with a crystal clear reputation at day.
-However, when the night lies down quietly on the land, your adventurous, badass, and enterprising alter-ego shows up, and boredom runs away scared.
+However, when darkness falls, your adventurous, badass, and enterprising alter-ego shows up, and boredom runs away scared.
 Who said that you couldn’t be a genius at both painting or politics and gambling?
 Oh, these famous historical personalities have the proof up their sleeves that everything’s possible.
 Although, they didn’t become the best gamblers in history in any sense.
 If the only famous gambler you know is Archie Karas, prepare for an eye-opening revelation.
 These are the people that you admired so much, and they admired gambling being captivated by card suit symbolism and casino-related mystery.
 Also so much!
 They aren’t recognized as the most successful gamblers of all time – what they do represent is the phenomenon of the brightest minds in history having a weak spot for taking risks.

 You know how authors often write stories based on their personal experience?
 Fyodor Dostoevsky wrote a novel titled “The Gambler” based on his particular experiences.
 Do you see where we’re going with this?
 Even though a literary creation itself had a negative vibe, the Russian genius was rather fond of gambling, which served as a source of inspiration to him.
 Well, in a way.
 Dostoevsky had gambling debts and had to write his novels faster to pay them off.